 Presented in partnership with the National Academies of Sciences, Engineering, and Medicine’s (NASEM) Committee on Science, Technology, and Law (CSTL).

 The 2020 elections drew record turnout with over 157 million Americans casting a ballot.
 Despite concerns regarding COVID-19 and foreign interference, election officials from federal agencies with oversight over election security, national organizations, nonprofits, and vendors described the election as “the most secure in American history.”
-In a panel discussion, experts in election security will discuss what went right to make the election such a success and what challenges remain.
-To break down what we saw before, during, and after Election Day, experts will cover the record-breaking turnout, conducting elections during a pandemic, voting by mail, in-person voting, audits, misinformation, access to the ballot, and cybersecurity.
+In a panel discussion, experts in election security discussed what went right to make the election such a success and what challenges remain.
+To break down what we saw before, during, and after Election Day, experts covered the record-breaking turnout, conducting elections during a pandemic, voting by mail, in-person voting, audits, misinformation, access to the ballot, and cybersecurity.

 Juan Gilbert, University of Florida, Banks Family Preeminence Endowed Professor of Computer and Information Science & Engineering

 Liz Howard, Brennan Center for Justice, Senior Counsel for Democracy

 Nate Persily, Stanford University, James B. McClatchy Professor of Law

 Charles Stewart III, Massachusetts Institute of Technology, Kenan Sahin Distinguished Professor of Political Science

 Introduced by Anne-Marie Mazza, Senior Director, National Academies of Sciences, Engineering, and Medicine and Steve Newell, Project Director, American Association for the Advancement of Science.